michaelprince01/browser-extensions-manager-ui/README.md

 - Filter active and inactive extensions✅
 - Remove extensions from the list ✅
 - Select their color theme ✅
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size✅
 - See hover and focus states for all interactive elements on the page ✅

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.